isglobal-brge/EGA_DataSHIELD_workshop/README.md

-# EGA federated data analysis using DataSHIELD + Opal infrastructure Workskop
+# Federated data analysis of EGA studies using `DataSHIELD + Opal` infrastructure

 The tutorial can be found here: